fbastos231/CIS579-HW2/README.md

 - How will you gather feedback from users to improve the chatbot over time?

-    After each interaction, I could prompt users to provide quick feedback on their experience, which would offer valuable insights into areas needing enhancement.
+    After each interaction, I would prompt users to provide quick feedback on their experience, which would offer valuable insights into areas needing enhancement.
 Additionally, I would analyze recurring feedback trends and implement updates to address common issues, ensuring the chatbot evolves to meet user needs over time.

 - How will you test the chatbot to ensure it performs as expected?